Buying a domain name might not be a top priority when you are starting out.

 - Keep domain length fairly short if possible

-- Set up domain privacy if you are registering as an individual
+- Set up domain privacy if you are registering as an individual when you buy a domain name

 - Remember to set your domain to auto-renew to avoid losing the registration